Understanding Leg Pigmentation Changes

 What Is Leg Discoloration

-Leg pigmentation changes, often called venous stasis dermatitis, manifest through changes in the skin color on the feet or lower legs.
+Leg pigmentation changes, often referred to as venous stasis dermatitis, manifest as changes in skin color on the feet or lower legs.
 They stem from underlying circulation issues.
-This condition arises when the leg veins struggle to pump blood back to the heart effectively, leading to blood accumulation in the legs.
-The increased pressure allows fluids and blood cells to seep into nearby tissues, causing swelling, inflammation, and skin color changes.
+This condition occurs when the leg veins are unable to pump blood back to the heart effectively, resulting in blood accumulation in the legs.
+The increased pressure allows fluids and blood cells to seep into nearby tissues, resulting in swelling, inflammation, and changes in skin color.

 The shift in skin color may vary from a light reddish-brown to a deep purple and is usually linked with chronic venous insufficiency (CVI) or deep vein thrombosis (DVT).
 Those with reduced circulation, whether from lifestyle choices or preexisting health conditions, are especially susceptible to these changes.
 Without proper treatment, leg discoloration can progress and give rise to more critical conditions, such as skin ulcers and infections, which pose more significant treatment challenges.